While Miscanthus Giganteus is adaptable to many types of soils, it will do best in moist, fertile soils.

 Your site should receive 6 hours of sunlight for good growth.
 While miscanthus likes lots of moisture, it also has woody root system, which can rot in overly wet conditions.
 Swampy areas are not suitable to this plant.
 If your area tends to have standing water parts of the year, you may want to elevate your plantings a bit by adding soil.

 Eliminating competing vegetation is highly recommended to help miscanthus establish well.
 If you are able to spray the area with an herbicide before planting this is best.
 If you have not been able to apply an herbicide to that planting area, you can mulch around the areas where you plant, which will mark your planting spots.
 Then in spring as competing vegetation greens up, you can spray an herbicide around the the planting area.
-Miscanthus will not grow until temperatures are in the mid 60’s regularly, which is usually mid March in Michigan.
+Miscanthus will not grow until temperatures are in the mid 60’s regularly, which is usually mid May in Michigan.
 There is often time to spray the competition before miscanthus is actively growing, or at least if it is growing, you’ve marked where it’s at and you will be able to see it and avoid spraying it.
-Pre emergent products can keep vegetation from growing from seeds.
+Pre-emergent products (such as Simazine) can keep vegetation from growing from seeds.
 Products like 2-4D will kill off broadleaf weeds but not damage miscanthus and can be used during the growing season.

 To plant, simply dig a hole roughly 8-10″ deep, place your division in the hole at a depth so that 2-4″ of soil will be able to cover it.
 If you can tell where the rhizomes are pointing up, plant them in this position.
 If you can’t tell what is up and what is down, it’s no problem.
 There are growth buds all over the rhizomes and they will find their way to the surface.
 The most important thing when planting is just to be sure the root is covered well with soil and at a depth not too close to the soil surface so that it will not dry out.